 Having been scrapped last year due to the disruption caused by the pandemic, the Ballon d'Or returns in 2021.

-With Euro 2020 and the Copa America rescheduled for this year, the stars of Europe and South America have the chance to use those tournaments as a springboard towards claiming the game's top individual prize.
+With Euro 2020 and the Copa America rescheduled for this year, the stars of Europe and South America had the chance to use those tournaments as a springboard towards claiming the game's top individual prize.

 Kevin De Bruyne